 Frame configuration of Ethernet

-In addition, there are Preamble, SFD, and IFG as states in which data is not sent.
+In addition, there are Preamble, SFD, and IFG, which are states in which no data is being sent.

 - Preamble